 10 Reasons - part 2

-Why FINTECH Startups Fail… and what you can do to solve them
+10 reasons why FINTECH Startups Fail... and what you can do to tackle them?

 Mistake 5: “Bob is our guy!
 He knows the presidents of three banks that he assures us are done deals, so we don’t need more sales support for this year.
 After Bob makes those sales, we might start our sales recruiting efforts.”